skybrud/sky-appear/README.md

 ## Exposed slot props

 Other than listening to the events and looking at the classes, the wrapper also exposes a set of properties to be utilized.
-The exposed props are a selection of the data present in the events: The `intersectionRatio`, `isIntersecting`, `isBeforeViewport` and `isAfterViewport`.
+The exposed props are a selection of the data present in the events: The `intersectionRatio`, `intersectionJourney`, `isIntersecting`, `isBeforeViewport` and `isAfterViewport`.

 ## General notes